stanikl/jenkins-git/README.md

 # jenkins-git

-A simple project to test jenkins git integration

-And it should be triggered by any change
+A simple project to test jenkins git integrationAnd it should be triggered by any change